ofdn/OpenSpeaks-Before-AI/README.md

 This project uses a three-license structure: all documentations are in a Creative Commons Share-Alike License called [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/), all databases are under a [CC0 1.0](https://creativecommons.org/share-your-work/public-domain/cc0/) License (see [here](https://github.com/ofdn/Foundational-Language-Tech/blob/main/LICENSE) and all software are under a [MPL 2.0 License](https://www.mozilla.org/media/MPL/2.0/index.48a3fe23ed13.txt).

 ## Cite
+If you use the data or any part of this research, please copy the appropriate format from below:

+* bibTEX
 ```
 @misc{panigrahi_foundational_2021,
 	title = {Foundational {Language} {Tech} for {Low}-{Resource} {Languages}},